Kyriacos Kareklas

 • Water-induced finger wrinkles improve handling of wet objects

-Kyriacos Kareklas, Daniel Nettle, and Tom V. Smulders
+Kyriacos Kareklas, Daniel Nettle, Tom V. Smulders

 RECENT SCHOLAR PUBLICATIONS